CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Experiments

-\textbf{Evaluation Metrics.} In code retrieval, selecting the right evaluation metric is key for assessing both ranking sensitivity and relevance.
-Building on prior work~\cite{wang2013theoretical}, Normalized Discounted Cumulative Gain (NDCG) is preferred for its ability to account for both rank order and varying relevance, unlike precision, recall or MRR.
-Therefore, we use NDCG@10 to evaluate performance on CoIR and BEIR.
+\textbf{Evaluation Metrics} In code retrieval, selecting the right metric is key for assessing both ranking sensitivity and relevance.
+Following prior work~\cite{wang2013theoretical}, Normalized Discounted Cumulative Gain (NDCG) is preferred for its ability to account for both rank order and varying relevance.
+Therefore, we use NDCG@10 to evaluate performance on CoIR\footnote{CoIR Implementation \url{https://github.com/CoIR-team/coir}} and BEIR.